MADNet: Maximizing Addressee Deduction Expectation for Multi-Party Conversation Generation: Experiments

 \subsection{Baseline Models}

 We compared our proposed model with as many MPC generative models as possible.
 Considering that there are only a few research papers in this field, several recent advanced models were also adapted to provide sufficient comparisons following \citet{DBLP:conf/acl/GuTTLHGJ22}.
 Finally, we compared with (1) non-graph-based models including GPT-2~\cite{radford2019language} and BART~\cite{DBLP:conf/acl/LewisLGGMLSZ20}, as well as (2) graph-based models including GSN~\cite{DBLP:conf/ijcai/HuCL0MY19} and HeterMPC~\cite{DBLP:conf/acl/GuTTLHGJ22}.
-Readers can refer to Appendix~\ref{sec-baselines} and~\ref{sec-details} for implementation details of the baseline models and our proposed method.
+Readers can refer to Appendix~\ref{sec-baselines} for implementation details of these baseline models.